PhonologicalCorpusTools/CorpusTools/docs/source/pronunciation_variants.rst

    elsewhere in the word, it will make word-initial [p] seem much more relatively frequent than it actually is.
 It allows every pronunciation variant to count equally as far as word types are concerned.
-Token frequencies for each individual variant are used or each variant is assigned a frequency of 1 if type frequencies are used.
+Token frequencies for each individual variant are used, or each variant is assigned a frequency of 1 if type frequencies are used.

    A fragment of the corpus would be as follows: